 It is very important to take proper care of our four-legged friends, because owning a dog is a wide field.
 Dogs, big or small, young or old, are naturally playful creatures and tend to get really dirty.
 While you can't stop them from getting dirty, you can definitely make sure they get cleaned so they stay healthy and keep their usual playful selves.
 So to speak: fur care for fur noses against bad smells, dirt and for shiny fur and a happy dog.

 How often should I bathe or shower my dog?

-Dogs don't need to be scrubbed every day like us, but they do need regular baths or showers - but how regular depends on various factors, such as the dog's environment and the type of coat.
-If you are unsure, your vet can advise you on how much bathing is appropriate for your dog: your dog and your dog's coat will thank you for it.
+While dogs don't need daily scrubbing like we do, they do need regular baths or showers - but how regularly depends on a variety of factors, such as the dog's environment and the type of coat it has.
+If you are unsure, your vet can give you advice on how much bathing is appropriate for your dog: Your dog and your dog's coat will thank you.

 Here are some general guidelines:

 - Bathing once a month works for most dogs.

 - Dogs with oily coats, such as Basset Hounds, may need bathing up to once a week.

 - Many smooth-coated, short-haired breeds, such as Beagles and Weimaraners, do well with less frequent baths.
 Short-haired dogs are demanding when it comes to grooming and rarely need a bath.

 - Breeds with water-resistant coats, such as Golden Retrievers and Greater Pyrenees, should be bathed less frequently to preserve their natural oils.

 - Dogs with thick, double coats, or long-haired dogs and northern breeds, are best bathed with fewer baths and lots of extra brushing to remove loose, dead hair and distribute natural oils that keep your dog's skin and coat healthy.